 They are light lovers and prefer bright lights, but as with many plants, can suffer from heat damage and dehydration in direct, hot light.
 Luckily, they are very adaptive to different light sources and will thrive in a variety of light levels if allowed time to adjust.
 It can be stressful for the plant if it is suddenly placed in a different environment without being allowed sufficient time to adapt.

-If you discover spotting on the underside of the leaves, or other signs of infestations, spray with any common pesticide as directed.
+If you discover spots on the underside of the leaves or other signs of infestations, spray with any common pesticide as directed.

 Umbrella plants need little pruning if allowed to grow to full-size, aside from the regular removal of dead stalks and leaves.
 If you are growing outdoors, it can be easily pruned to a desired size with shears.